Skip to Main Content

 The downside of annuities

-An annuity can solve the challenge of finding a guaranteed income stream in retirement and may offer some other benefits, such as a death benefit.
-However, it comes with several downsides, and many financial advisors may be suspicious of annuities for the following reasons.
+An annuity can solve the challenge of outliving your savings and may offer some other benefits, such as a death benefit.
+However, annuities come with downsides, and many financial advisors may be skeptical of annuities for the following reasons.

 Complexity

-Annuity contracts are tremendously complex, often totalling dozens of pages.
-In this fine print, you’ll find all the many conditions of the annuity spelled out, such as when you can get paid, how much it will cost you to cancel the contract, the guaranteed payment, what rate of return the annuity is based on, and all the other details that govern the agreement.
+Annuity contracts are notoriously complex, often totalling dozens of pages.
+In the fine print, you’ll find the many conditions of the annuity spelled out, such as when you can get paid, how much it will cost you to cancel the contract, the guaranteed payment, what rate of return you can expect and all the other details that govern the agreement.

 On top of this complexity, annuity contracts may differ markedly from one to the next.
-Annuities have some broad similarities, but the details are where annuities stand apart.
-The benefits of each annuity contract may differ ,allowing insurance companies to offer a specific kind of coverage that you’re looking for and hide some of the less flattering details of the contract.
+Annuities have some broad similarities, but the devil is in the details.
+Insurance companies may offer a specific kind of coverage that you’re looking for while burying the less flattering details deep within the contract.

-You’ll need to read the contract closely to understand your rights and responsibilities.
-But even spending hours on the contract may not be enough to fully grasp the conditions contained within.
-It may be wisest to seek help from a financial advisor.
+You’ll need to read the agreement closely to understand your rights and responsibilities.
+But even spending hours on the contract may not be enough to fully grasp all the conditions.
+It may be best to seek help from a third-party financial advisor.

 Lightbulb Icon